mgarski/graphene/README.md

     padding = the kind of padding you need title = box title
-    label_formatter = and a formatter, as before. min_y_zero = set to false to have the y access scale b/w min and max values
+    label_formatter = and a formatter, as before. min_y_zero = set to true to have the y access min be zero

 # Visuals